zpdsherlock/lighthouse/docs/readme.md

 You'll likely want to use the CLI flags `--screenEmulation.disabled --throttling.cpuSlowdownMultiplier=1 --throttling-method=provided` to disable any additional emulation.

-> **Warning:** If you are running Lighthouse 10.x with any chrome version older than M112 (<=M111) you will need to add the `--legacy-navigation` to the `lighthouse` command.
-See https://github.com/GoogleChrome/lighthouse/issues/14746 for more info.

 ```sh
 $ adb kill-server